fabiankaraben/nodejs-mini-projects/README.md

     intermediate/49-federated-auth-with-saml

 50. **Feature Flagging**
-    This is a flagged API in Node.js with TypeScript, using unleash-client, toggle endpoints, MongoDB flags, and Kubernetes deployment.
+    This is a flagged API in Node.js with TypeScript, using unleash-client, toggle endpoints, MongoDB flags, and Docker Compose deployment.
     intermediate/50-feature-flagging

 ## Advanced

 1. **Scalable Microservices Architecture**
-   This is a microservices backend in Node.js with TypeScript, three services with gRPC communication, PostgreSQL and Redis for data, REST/gRPC APIs with 10 endpoints, JWT/OAuth security, and Docker/Kubernetes deployment for scalability up to 10k users.
+   This is a microservices backend in Node.js with TypeScript, three services with gRPC communication, PostgreSQL and Redis for data, REST/gRPC APIs with 10 endpoints, JWT/OAuth security, and Docker Compose deployment for scalability up to 10k users.
    advanced/01-scalable-microservices-architecture

 2. **CQRS Pattern Implementation**
-   This is a CQRS-based service in Node.js with TypeScript, separate command/query handlers, EventStoreDB for events, MongoDB views, API endpoints, JWT, and Kubernetes deployment for complex domains.
+   This is a CQRS-based service in Node.js with TypeScript, separate command/query handlers, EventStoreDB for events, MongoDB views, API endpoints, JWT, and Docker Compose deployment for complex domains.
    advanced/02-cqrs-pattern-implementation

 3. **Distributed Tracing with Jaeger**
-   This is a traced microservices setup in Node.js with TypeScript, opentelemetry integration, span exports to Jaeger, multiple services, Redis data, and Docker/Kubernetes for observability.
+   This is a traced microservices setup in Node.js with TypeScript, opentelemetry integration, span exports to Jaeger, multiple services, Redis data, and Docker Compose deployment for observability.
    advanced/03-distributed-tracing-with-jaeger

 4. **Serverless Function Emulator**